ProseMirror/website/pages/guide/doc.md

 ## Traversing

 There are various ways in which you can run over the content of a node.
-For single-level traversal, the easies way is to use the [`forEach`](##model.Node.forEach) method, which, much like `Array.forEach`, will call your function for each child node.
+For single-level traversal, the easiest way is to use the [`forEach`](##model.Node.forEach) method, which, much like `Array.forEach`, will call your function for each child node.